73794449/t3-copy-paster/README.md

 # T3pyRYster
-CopyPaster app
+The CopyPaster app
+Custom themes
+Custom hotkeys
+Custom fonts
-Use CTRL + F(number of stroke) for paste.
+Default CopyPaste combination is CTRL + F(number of stroke) To apply setting restart app
-App hiding to tray(double click to open).
-Always on top.
-Always black(in future may add white mode support).
 In plans to add:
-1) Custom hotkeys(Ready on 50%)
-2) Custom num of strokes
+Custom num of strokes